 - 2 oz Pimm’s No. 1

-- 6 oz ginger ale or lemonade
+- 6 oz ginger beer, ginger ale or lemonade

-- Add cucumber, strawberry and orange slices.
+- Add sliced cucumber, strawberry, and orange.